-I daresay that the only negative things you could validly say about this company is that they're reticent to explore new IPs, and their general resistance to third-party development on their video game consoles.
+I daresay that the only negative things you could validly say about this company are that they're reticent to explore new IPs and generally resistant to third-party development on their video game consoles.
 The latter is changing, and I sure hope the former is as well.

 They are also a strong contender in the ever raging console war, and the only company to have released a console in every single video game generation after the third.
 To the right, I will list every single console Nintendo has ever created (without a description, mind you, as there are a lot!)

 Although I already mentioned the three most influential Nintendo franchises above, scroll down for some more info on each one.